Electrically Controllable Flat Band in Two-Dimensional Electron Gases under Nonuniform Magnetic Fields

 to regularize the divergence associated with flat bands.
 The broadening parameter $\eta$ accounts for the effects of finite temperature and disorder\cite{Kittel} and is chosen to be $0.1\rm{meV}$.
 Pronounced peaks in the density of states emerge as $eV_e$ reaches $(n+1/2)\hbar\omega_c$, reflecting the strong density of states enhancement associated with the electrically switchable flat band.

+Experimentally, the linearly varying magnetic-field dipole in 2DEGs can be realized by a ferromagnetic micromagnet strip with in-plane magnetization perpendicular to the channel direction, fabricated on top of the GaAs/AlGaAs heterostructure \cite{Roukes1987,Dweiss1997,Dweiss1995}.
+The micromagnet generates a prominent magnetic-field dipole in the 2DEG, with snake states experimentally observed at the zero-magnetic-field crossing \cite{expB}.
+A uniform transverse electric field can then be applied via source-drain biasing or electrostatic gating \cite{expE}.
+This combination of a locally linear magnetic gradient and a uniform electric field offers an experimentally accessible platform for designing a Hall transistor controlled by the source-drain voltage (see Fig.~\ref{fig4}).

+Another realization of our field configuration is by applying a uniform magnetic field to a curved nanoribbon together with an electric potential difference between the two edges.
+The effective magnetic field is the component perpendicular to the ribbon's surface, which varies sinusoidally along the ribbon width and can be approximated as linear to leading order across the sign-change region \cite{PRB_205309,BoltzHall,ChingHao}.
+The smooth magnetic-field dipole profile in such systems can be approximated as linear only near its zero crossing.
+As a result, the $\nabla B$ drift can only be compensated locally by the uniform $\mathbf{E}\times\mathbf{B}$ drift, causing the magnetic bands to acquire a finite dispersion rather than remain perfectly flat.
+Nevertheless, the quantized Hall effect is expected to remain experimentally observable because the electric-field-induced evolution of the magnetic band structure shown in Fig.~\ref{fig3} is preserved approximately, although the Hall plateaus may become less sharp than in the ideal linear-gradient case.

-\textit{Summary} --- In this study, we calculate the energy spectra and wave functions of a 2DEG subjected to a linearly increasing magnetic-field dipole together with a uniform transverse electric field, using the operator formalism of the quantum harmonic oscillator.
+\textit{Summary} --- In this study, we calculate the energy spectra and wave functions of a 2DEG subjected to a linearly varying magnetic-field dipole together with a uniform transverse electric field, using the operator formalism of the quantum harmonic oscillator.
 In the absence of an electric field, the energy spectra exhibit pronounced time-reversal asymmetry due to the dependence of the quartic effective potential on the momentum $k_y$.
 When electric fields are included, flat bands emerge at a sequence of discrete electric field strengths.
-We further obtain an analytical solution for the ground-state flat band, which corresponds to the classical drift cancellation condition.
+We further obtain an analytical solution for the ground-state flat band, which corresponds to the classical drift cancellation condition, while excited flat bands are accessible through the numerically efficient formulation of Eq.~(\ref{eq11}).
 Finally, we demonstrate two distinctive transmission properties of the electrically switchable flat bands: step-like increased Hall conductance and the strongly enhanced density of states at the specific sequence of electric field strengths.

+Beyond the 2DEG platform, the drift-cancellation mechanism introduced here can find a natural extension in strain-engineered graphene, where the inhomogeneous strain generates a pseudo-magnetic-field dipole profile \cite{Chcnature}.
+This field is expected to produce valley-polarized quantized Hall currents with opposite signs in the two valleys.
+This provides an interesting direction for future investigation, while experimental realization would require suitable strain engineering and corresponding measurement schemes.